felanilla/Vue-UserProfile/README.md

 ## Run the API

-To fire up a PHP dev server, cd into `api` folder and run `php -S localhost:3434`.
+To fire up a PHP dev server, cd into `api` and run `php -S localhost:3434`.

 ## Build Setup